 Most people associate text reading software with those with additional learning needs or visual impairments.
-These simple and often embedded tools can be used more widely as well as those with neurodiversity needs.
+These simple and often embedded tools can be used more widely, especially for those with neurodiversity needs.

-We are all spending more time in front of a computer screen since the pandemic hit.
+We have all been spending more time in front of a computer screen since the pandemic hit.
 According to a survey by Vision Direct we are spending an average of 44 minutes more at our computers.
-Give your eyes a break from the screen when dealing with larger documents.
-Using text readers can support you as well as your students in a number of ways.
+It’s important to give your eyes a break from the screen when dealing with larger documents.
+Using text readers can support you, as well as your students, in a number of ways.

-- Let the text reader take the strain while you make your notes.
+- Let the text reader speak aloud while you make your notes.

 - Reduce eye strain from looking at the screen.